joelparkerhenderson/demo-sveltekit-pro/README.md

 ### Edit application styles

-Edit tile `./app.postcss` to add any of your own preferred application styles.
+Edit tile `./app.postcss` to add any of your own preferred application styles, such as for typical web page HTML tags.

 Example: